ChinaGodMan/UserScripts/greasyfork-search/README_en.md

 > -   [**Greasyfork Glue craftsman**](https://greasyfork.org/scripts/497346): for Greasyfork Provide various usage functions，absolute time，Web widescreen，Script page enhancements，Download extension，Panel repair and a series of operations
 > -   [**GreasyFork Notification Assistant**](https://greasyfork.org/scripts/506345): When there’s a new reply to your script or to a discussion you’re participating in，The script will display the latest discussion content in a modal window on the web page。
 > -   [**Script Finder GreasyFork Script Lookup**](https://greasyfork.org/scripts/498904): Script Finder Find on any website that applies to that website GreasyFork Script。
+> -   [**Display the registration time of Greasyfork user and identify malicious comments**](https://greasyfork.org/scripts/529359): If your script interferes with the interests of some people, it is not surprising to receive malicious negative reviews.
+There are two characteristics of malicious negative reviews: one is that the account is usually newly registered, and the other is that the negative reviews will be given shortly after registration, and there will be basically no follow-up activities.
+This script gets the registration time of the greasyfork user and is displayed next to the user name.
+If the time displayed next to the user name is the future time, then the user is likely to be a malicious account registered.

 <!--AUTO_ABOUT_PLEASE_DONT_DELETE_IT-END-->
 <!--AUTO_HELP_PLEASE_DONT_DELETE_IT-->